reef-technologies/handbook/README.md

 ### Avatars

-Please add your photo (one that shows your face clearly without sunglasses etc) to all services that we use: Slack, Github, time tracker, Trello, Atlassian account etc. It is important to do so especially on non-small teams, but everywhere in context of communication with the customer (or ourselves) we want to recognize ourselves as human beings.
+Please add your photo (one that shows your face clearly without sunglasses etc) to all services that we use: Slack, Github, time tracker, Trello, Atlassian account etc. It is recommended to add it to [gravatar](https://gravatar.com), then It will load up automatically to many services.
+Avatars are important, especially on non-small teams, but also everywhere in context of communication with the customer (or ourselves), where we want to be recognized as human beings rather than lines of text.
 Cultural differences, timezones and language barriers make communication a challenge - lets make it at least slightly easier by showing a smiling face to the customer and his team.

+Why no sunglasses?
+Please imagine the company in a few years, where almost every avatar on slack looks the same: either a sunglassed person or a 10-pixel high character on the top or bottom of a mountain.
+That won't work.
+Therefore we should all use clear pictures from the beginning.

 ## 6. Communication